adamchlus/wavelet_playground/README.md

 # Wavelet playground

-Jupyter notebook for exploring relationships between spectra and biochemical traits with wavelets.
+Notebook for exploring relationships between spectra and biochemical traits with wavelets.